krisu5/aegis-icons-sandbox/CONTRIBUTING.md

 - Paint.NET
 - [(And more...)](https://en.wikipedia.org/wiki/Comparison_of_raster_graphics_editors#List)

-These softwares are either:
+_These softwares aren't allowed either because:_

-1. For photo / raster image editing (and not designed for vector creating).
+1. It's made for photo / raster image editing only and not designed for vector editing / creation.
-2. Too basic for proper vector creation.
+2. It's too basic for proper vector editing / creation.
    - E.g. can't combine logos into one singular path, can't create SVGs without huge amount of bloat.
 <br>

 ### Finding the source material

-> [!IMPORTANT]
-> Go though these options **in order!**
+**Go though these options in order!**

 ---